 Confidential; When patients were improperly given a diagnosis of multiple sclerosis by a local neurologist, the office of Fisk & Monteleone, Ltd. stepped in to secure a recovery of $1.2 Million for the patients.
-Most had received unnecessary medical injections, but the long term effects and complications of those medication are not well established.
+Most had received unnecessary medical injections, but the long-term effects and complications of those medications are not well established.

 Plaintiff v.
-Loyola University of Chicago; after a three week jury trial, a judgment of $2 million for wrongful death of plaintiff’s decedent.
+Loyola University of Chicago; after a three-week jury trial, a judgment of $2 million for the wrongful death of plaintiff’s decedent.

 Plaintiff v.
 Great Lakes HMO; after seven years of litigation, and the commencement of trial, defendants settled for sums totaling $6.3 million for birth injuries resulting in cerebral palsy.

 Plaintiff v.
 Sacksteder; in Rockford, Illinois, the jury awarded $460,000.00 for improper surgery on a terminally ill lung cancer patient.

 Confidential; $8 million dollar settlement for birth injuries in a Winnebago County Case.

 Plaintiff v.
 Sherman; $867,000.00 for failure to timely diagnose appendicitis in a Kane County Case.

 Plaintiff v.
 SwedishAmerican; a $1,367,500.00 verdict for a retained laparotomy pad left in a woman’s abdomen after a C-Section operation in Winnebago County.